quale-quest/SQL-MVC-winstaller/README.md

 This will install nodejs, firebird, notepad++ and download and install the latest SQL-MVC

-Once installed, do windows start->SQL-MVC->Run all  (it can also be launched the first time form the installer), this will run a bunch of background processes, and eventually pop-up notepad++ and a browser window.
+Once installed, run "windows start->SQL-MVC->Run all"  (it can also be launched the first time form the installer), this will run a bunch of background processes, and eventually pop-up notepad++ and a browser window.
 Once the server launches, you can kill it by killing the batch file.